nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a Food Diary entry.
-2. Food diary removes the entry from its database.
+2. Food Diary removes the entry from its database.

+    Use case ends.

 **Extensions**:
 * 1a.
-Food diary detects invalid command from user.
+Food Diary detects invalid command from user.
     * 1a1.
 Food Diary warns user about invalid command syntax.
     * 1a2.
 User enters a valid command.